Introduction to Chemical Modification of Protein Therapeutics Release 1.5

 Register and you will receive

-- Access to approximately nine hours of instruction
+- Access to approximately eight hours of instruction

 - Course certificate upon completing all course assessments